nuniz/speech-audio-ml-interview/README.md

 * What are speaker embeddings, and how do they represent the characteristics of a speaker's voice?
 * How are i-vectors extracted from speech signals, and what features do they capture?
 * What role does the Universal Background Model (UBM) play in generating i-vectors?
-* What are x-vectors, and how do they differ from i-vectors in speaker recognition systems?
+* What are x-vectors, and how do they differ from i-vectors?
-* Outline the architecture of the neural network used to extract x-vectors from speech signals.

 ## Speech Recognition <a name="recognition"></a>

 * Can you explain some of the techniques used in speech recognition, such as Hidden Markov Models (HMMs) and Deep Learning?
 * How do you preprocess audio data for speech recognition models?
 * How do you handle background noise in speech recognition models?
-* How do you deal with accents in speech recognition models?
 * How do you evaluate the accuracy of speech recognition models?
 * How does Whisper use weak supervision?
 * Can you describe the architecture of Whisper?
-* What is the role of the transformer architecture in Whisper's decoder and how does it generate text?
 * How are Whisper models trained, and how do you optimize their performance?
-* What are some self-supervised methods for speech recognition, and why are they advantageous?
 * What is Wav2Vec2, and how does it differ from Wav2Vec?
 * What are the limitations of using a naive decoding approach for Wav2Vec outputs, and how does Connectionist Temporal Classification (CTC) encoding help address these limitations?
-* Describe the Beam Search algorithm and its role in decoding the outputs of Wav2Vec models.
+* Describe the Beam Search algorithm and its role in Wav2Vec models.